 - It paid almost nothing, after the oil costs and time I was making much less than my job at Sears.

 So I closed up my virtual oil change shop and tried my second business; Computer repair.
 Again, I went the flyer route and also did an ad in the newspaper.
-This went well but had it’s own fair share of issues.
-Like having customers not understand that their crashed hard drive was not repairable.
-This happened so often that the drive to places that had computer issues i couldn’t fix took too much time.
+This went well but had its own fair share of issues.
+Like having customers not understand that they crashed hard drive was not repairable.
+This happened so often that the drive to places that had computer issues I couldn’t fix took too much time.

-Even though my first two ventures did not take off I learned that saving money in the beginning of a business is so important.
-Not only do you not know if your business is something you will pursue, but the costs can out weigh the money you will need to survive.
+Even though my first two ventures did not take off I learned that saving money at the beginning of a business is so important.
+Not only do you not know if your business is something you will pursue, but the costs can outweigh the money you will need to survive.

 This was back in 1998, things have changed now!
 I have had over 30 businesses and several are still active and growing.
-Even with how drastic business has molded into a new word, there is still the simple goal when you start a business.
+Even with how drastic business has molded into a new world, there’s still the simple goal when you start a business.
 Get as much for your business as you can, with spending the least amount of money.

 The best ways to save money for your new business idea.
 (Business Bootstrapping)